distributhor/scormcloud-client/README.md

 An technical overview of the API and it's related services can be found at : [API Overview](https://cloud.scorm.com/docs/v2/reference/api_overview)

-*Note: This client is currently in early stages of development and not ready for production use yet*
+*Note:* This client is in the early stages of development and not all official endpoints are implemented yet.
+Currently, the endpoints covered by the

-*Current status:* At the moment the endpoints covered in the official ["Getting Started"](https://cloud.scorm.com/docs/v2/tutorials/course_registration_launch/) tutorial have been implemented, although not with all the optional settings that are available.
-The TS typings have also not been fully expanded yet.
-Having said that, the actions taken in the tutorial can already implemented with this client in it's current state (as shown by the integration tests) - it is functional, just very limited in the scope of which endpoints and optional settings have been implemented, out of all those available.
+["Getting Started"](https://cloud.scorm.com/docs/v2/tutorials/course_registration_launch/) tutorial are available for use, along with some additional ones.
+The tutorial can therefore be completed with this client in it's current state (as shown by the integration tests).

-*To know the current state of implementation*, please refer to the [reference documentation for this client](https://distributhor.github.io/scormcloud-client/index.html), which will always reflect the latest development.
-The [coverage](#coverage) section below will be kept up to date, in order to give a bird's eye view this.
+*Current status:* Please refer to the [reference documentation for this client](https://distributhor.github.io/scormcloud-client/index.html), which will always reflect the latest development.
+The [coverage](#coverage) section below will be kept up to date, in order to give a bird's eye view of the state of coverage of the endpoints of the official API.

 <br/>